 Everyone gets pyjamas!

 If you’re a part of the circle that really appreciates a good board game, a games themed Christmas might be just the thing.
 Everyone gives someone else a different game, and then you can spend the rest of your holidays trying them all out!
 If you have video game obsessed children (or husbands) then I’m sure they will appreciate the newest Xbox 360 or PS3 game.
 If you’re on a budget, don’t forget that a deck of cards and a bag of Doritos can go a long way on games night!
 Don’t forget that you could also go for a poker set or a soccer ball, as long as it is a game.
+You may also want to pick up some new lacrosse heads and throw a ball around.

 Best for those occasions where you are not as sure what to purchase, a certificate themed party might be best for the office or church.
 Find a restaurant close to the office, or a pub close to the church, and get a gift certificate for twenty or so dollars.
 It might not be the most personal of gift exchanges, but it might be the most practical.
 You can likely save some money by using a site like Groupon to buy your gift certificate.
 Just make sure you don’t get a vegetarian a certificate to the local steak house, they might not appreciate it.